prisma-collective/docs/docs/processes/Enactment.md

 ![enacting](enacting.png)

-These three steps allow us to see the essence of community and place, and consequently the design of the [[Action-learning journeys]] and [[a.
+These three steps allow us to see the essence of community and place, and consequently the design of the [[action-learning journeys]] and [[a.
 Introduction|evaluation]] protocols that gauge the impact contextually.

 1. **Essence of Place<//>Community**: All sorts of knowledge lie within
 - Who are the main caretakers of the community?